Further applicant information

 St John's (in common with all Cambridge Colleges) has high academic standards and will not admit students who will find it difficult to read successfully for an Honours degree.

-If you wish to apply for an Organ Award you need to complete a Cambridge Online Preliminary Application (COPA) as well as submit a UCAS application.
-The COPA must be received by 1 September.
+If you wish to apply for an Organ Award you need to complete an additional application questionnaire by 1 September as well as submit a UCAS application (please see here for further information).
 Your UCAS application does not have to be submitted until the 15 October deadline.